ribajs/riba/README.md

 # Riba.js

-Riba.js is the espiritual sucessor of Rivets.js, a lightweight data binding and templating system that facilitates building data-driven views.
+Riba.js is a fork of Rivets.js, a lightweight data binding and templating system that facilitates building data-driven views.
 It is agnostic about every aspect of a front-end MV(C|VM|P) stack, making it easy to introduce it into your current workflow or to use it as part of your own custom front-end stack comprised of other libraries.

 ## Documentation